TARGETS

 Team for Applied Research Generating Effective Tools and Strategies for Communicable Disease Control

-The TARGETS Consortium is a research programme funded by the UK Department for International Development (DFID).
-Our purpose is to develop new knowledge and tools that lead to better health for the poor and vulnerable through more effective communicable disease control.
+TARGETS is a Research Programme Consortium funded by the UK Department for International Development (DFID) between March 2005 and September 2010 to develop new knowledge and tools for effective communicable disease control.

 What We Do